 We spend an enjoyable day eating chiburekki in Irkutsk and then decided to travel together the morning after.
 There seemed to be very limited possibilities.
 There was a public bus going there, but since we weren’t able to reserve in time we didn’t want to be left stranded.
 So, what is a traveler to do?
 Hitchhike, of course! 🙂 Since we both didn’t speak any Russian, it was ought to be a challenge.
-I learnt to read Cyrillic script on the train to Irkutsk (which was surprisingly easy) and found out how to phonetically pronounce them.
-With the help of Google Maps we were able to write our first stop, баиндаи (Bayanday), on a piece of carton in Cyrillic.
+I learned to read Cyrillic script on the train to Irkutsk (which was surprisingly easy) and found out how to phonetically pronounce them.
+With the help of Google Maps, we were able to write our first stop, баиндаи (Bayanday), in Cyrillic on a piece of cardboard.
 We took a bus to a turn-off just outside the city, and proudly stuck up our beloved piece of magical cardboard (at least we hoped it would be).

-On the train to Irkutsk I’ve overheard a conversation where Nikita’s Homestead was mentioned.
+On the train to Irkutsk, I overheard a conversation where Nikita guesthouse was mentioned.
 It was supposed to be a typical rural Russian wooden bungalow village, for the price of a hostel.
 The name stuck, and we asked our driver if he’d heard about it.
 He did, and he dropped us right in front of it.
-Since it was nightfall and hardly any lights were on it was hard to see any of the structures properly.
-It did look like very cozy but spacious at the same time, giving it a village-in-village feel.
-We got led to our room by a guy about our age, who later turned out to be a sportsman from Kazachstan.
+Since it was nightfall and hardly any lights were on, it was hard to see any of the structures properly.
+It did look very cozy but spacious at the same time, giving it a village-in-village feel.
+We got led to our room by a guy of about our age, who later turned out to be a sportsman from Kazachstan.